 Education was also an important part of life in the community.
 Abbie Ballou Heywood trained to be a teacher and resided in Hopedale.
 Unlike in most nearby communities, attendence at school was the norm in Hopedale.
 Abbie taught local children (as well as those of prominent activists).
 She carried on her father's legacy of furthering various social causes.

 One of the early Community members was Ebenezer Draper.
 He ran a small machine shop that made parts for mechanical looms.
 Draper's business was very successful, and he kept buying more shares of the commune.
 By the early 1850s, he and his more business-minded brother, George, technically owned most of Hopedale.

 George Draper urged his brother to dissolve the Community.
 In 1856, Ebenezer withdrew his investments.
 The Community could not survive without their support and backing.
 George was a successful businessman and inventor who had different ambitions for Hopedale.
 Within a few decades, the Draper Company would become the nation’s leading manufacturer of looms.

 At its height the Draper Corporation had over 4,000 workers.
-Things changed by the 1960s though.
-The American textile industry was declining.
-The Draper family sold most of their properties.
-By 1978 the mill was closed.
+This era of prosperity did not last.
+The Draper family gradually sold most of their properties and by 1978, the mill was closed.

-Today, the sprawling mill lies on the edge of Hopedale like a sleeping giant.
-The town's moral and social principles are still seen in the streets of Hopedale — streets named Freedom, Social, Union, Peace, and Hope.
+Today, there are elements of the commune era and the Draper era left imprinted on the town.
+The town's moral and social principles are still seen in the streets of Hopedale named Freedom, Social, Union, Peace, and Hope.
 A community center and other buildings still bear the name Draper.

 People, Places and Stories